MianAliKhalid/Vite-Project-Setup-Scripts-Collection/README.md

 - The script file may not exist at the raw URL.
 - Double-check the spelling, file extension, and that the file is pushed to the `main` branch.
 - If the script exists in the GitHub UI but not at the raw link, click the file in GitHub, click **Raw**, copy all content, and paste it into a `.ps1` file in VS Code, then run it.

 ---

+#### ⚠️ If you get a "missing the terminator: \"@\"" error

+- This means the script file in the repository is **incomplete or corrupted** (for example, a here-string is missing its closing `@"`).
+- **How to fix:**
+  - If you are the repository owner, open the script file (e.g., `setup-vite-react-js.ps1`) in GitHub and ensure every block that starts with `@"` ends with a line containing only `@"`.
+  - If you are a user, report the issue to the maintainer or check if another script works.
+  - You can also try copying the script from the GitHub UI (click the file, then "Raw", select all, copy, and paste into a `.ps1` file in VS Code), but if the file is incomplete, only the maintainer can fix it.

+---